jakob-bagterp/browserist/docs/settings/comparison-to-selenium/browser-types.md

 ---

 # How to Use Different Browser Types in Selenium and Browserist
-When you need to automate web scraping or test flows with different browsers – for example Firefox, Edge, or Chrome – Selenium and Browserist does this differently.
+If you need to automate web scraping or test flows with different browsers – for example, Firefox, Edge, or Chrome – Selenium and Browserist do it differently.

 ## Basic Usage
 ### With Selenium
-When you want to use Chrome for browser automation with Selenium, here's how to initiate a session:
+If you want to use Chrome for browser automation with Selenium, here's how to initiate a session:

 ```python linenums="1"
 from selenium import webdriver